-After rain delayed the resumption on the fourth day for an hour, Pakistan added a farther 74 runs before declaring.
+After rain delayed the resumption on the fourth day for an hour, Pakistan added a further 74 runs before declaring.
 Whatmore substituting for Wood as an opener batted solidly for 80 minutes and shared a partnership of 49 with Hilditch who although dropped at 26 and 59 batted steadfastly until he became Sarfaz’s second victim of the innings.
 At the close of play, Australia was 117 for two and needed 265 to win.

 Therefore, within half an hour on the final morning of the match, Yallop was stupidly run out, changing his call.
 This brought together Allan Border and Kim Hughes for a new Australia-Pakistan Tests fourth wicket partnership which eclipsed by 2 runs the 175 of Ian Chappell and Ross Ewards in 1972-73.